TheNoboby12/SRIP-Task-notebooks/README.md

 over mail or any other medium.
 You are allowed to make all the required assumptions on your own but mention them clearly.

+Problem statement:
 There were four task given to which i was able to complete Two

-i have completed
+I have completed following task
 - Task 1 : Animate Bivariate Normal Distribution
-- Task 4 : Create Neural Network with two hidden Layer based on MNIST.
+- Task 3 : Create Neural Network with two hidden Layer based on MNIST.